-Date Content of proposal Reasons for recusal 2021.03.19 Proposal for the 2020 distribution of remuneration to employees and directors Mr. HO, SHI-CHI, the related party in this proposal, recused himself from the discussion and voting because of conflicts of interest.
-2021.03.19 Submit the proposal for the lifting of the non- compete clause for newly elected directors Mr. Elton Yang, the related party in this proposal, recused himself from the discussion and voting because of conflicts of interest.
+Date Content of proposal Reasons for recusal 2022.01.21 The Remuneration Committee submitted a proposal for the suggestions about the 2021 year-end bonus paid to the Company's top-level managers.
+The Remuneration Committee submitted a proposal for the suggestions about the 2022 top-level managers' salary structure and annual salary adjustment.
+Proposal for the 2021 distribution of remuneration to employees and directors.
+Mr. HO, SHI-CHI, the related party in this proposal, recused himself from the discussion and voting because of conflicts of interest.
+2022.08.08 The Remuneration Committee submitted a proposal for the suggestions about the 2021 managers' employee compensation.
+Mr. HO, SHI-CHI, the related party in this proposal, recused himself from the discussion and voting because of conflicts of interest.